dinakaranonline/blog/_posts/2020-08-09-Weekly-RoundUp-August-2020.md

 ### 4. Covid, Mulan and Disney++

 Disney has done an excellent catch-up on their  Transformation to Digital with their streaming services on fire.
 I have subscribed to it and my daughter loves it big time.
 Now Disney is trying to push the button further.
-The much-awaited big-budget kid's movie, Mulan is set to be directly going to the Disney stream.
+The much-awaited big-budget kid's movie, Mulan is set to be going to the Disney stream.
 The only catch, it is going to cost 29$ to watch the movie even if you have Disney+.
 Well, that is quite some business model out there that Disney is testing its water.

 [https://500ish.com/disney-6e453e65f471](https://500ish.com/disney-6e453e65f471)